garedean/dictionary_checker/README.md

 # DictionaryChecker

 ## About
 This project encompasses a few components.
 The 'ComplimentRetriever' class is used to scrape the website http://emergencycompliment.com and return a compliment.
 After the compliment is retrieved, if the user is running the script from a Unix-based machine, the computer's dictionary will be loaded along with all words in the dictionary.
-The script will then return and words in the compliment phrase that are NOT present in the computer's onboard dictionary.
+The script will then return any words in the compliment phrase that are NOT present in the computer's onboard dictionary.
+Why would anyone want to do this?
+For science.

 The current implementation is for running locally.